 Firewalls are important today both because the Intrenet is no longer the friendly place it once was, and because companies that are paying for resources don't like to see their employees squander them on non-essential tasks.
 Firewalls address these issues in multiple ways, most basically by denying services to the outside world, and limiting access and even possibly requiring authentication and/or authorization for local users.

 A firewall is, most simply, a router.
 It ties IP networks together.
-I have implemented firewalls that were nothing more than a little Cisco with a NAT'ing feature set and ACL's.
+I have implemented firewalls that were nothing more than a little Cisco router with a NAT'ing feature set and ACL's.
 NAT'ing is Network Address Translation.
-It allows IP addresses to be changed as they pass through the routing device.
-It is functionally impenetrable.
-Unless the device itself is compromised, it is impossible to attack NAT'ed addresses.
+It allows IP addresses to be modified as they pass through the routing device.
+It is functionally almost impenetrable.
+Unless the device itself is compromised, it is next to impossible to attack NAT'ed addresses.
 ACL's are Access Control Lists.
 They are very effective as far as they go.
-They simply allow or deny specific services from one side of the device to the other.
+They simply allow or deny specific services from one side of the device to the other (and may log attempts too).

 So, I hope your remaining questions about firewalls are pretty subjective at this point.
 Why do you want one, what will you do with it, do you need VPNs, stateful inspection, redundancy or layer two intelligence?
+Or just 'host-based'?
 O, there's another article or two I need to write...